 If you care about the details, remember that the dragging feature isn’t as smooth as in other carousels when releasing the mouse button or taking the finger out of the screen.

-Apart from that, notice this plugin is barely maintained anymore.
-The author is only providing minimum support and merging pull requests.
+Apart from that, notice that this plugin is barely maintained anymore.
+The author provides only minimum support and merges pull requests.

 6. React Swipeable